-In 1986 the Florida Parishes Juvenile Justice District was established by R.S.
-15:1094, an Act of the Louisiana Legislature, as a political subdivision of the state with territorial jurisdiction throughout the 21st and 22nd Judicial Districts, including the parishes of Livingston, St. Helena, St. Tammany, Tangipahoa and Washington.
+In 1986 the Florida Parishes Juvenile Justice District was established by La.
+R.S.
+15:1094, as a political subdivision of the state, with a territorial jurisdiction throughout the Twenty-First and Twenty-Second Judicial Districts, including the parishes of Livingston, St. Helena, St. Tammany, Tangipahoa, and Washington.

 La.
 R.S.
-15:1094.1 created the Florida Parishes Juvenile Justice Commission, which is composed of seven commissioners who develop, administer and manage the affairs of the the district.
-It’s members serve without salary or per diem and meet once per month in the conference room of the Florida Parishes Juvenile Detention Center.
+15:1094.1 created the Florida Parishes Juvenile Justice Commission, which is composed of eight commissioners who develop, administer and manage the affairs of the district.
+Its members serve without salary or per diem and meet once per month in the conference room of the Florida Parishes Juvenile Detention Center (FPJDC).

-The Center was first occupied in October, 1992 by the superintendent and two staff members.
+The FPJDC was first occupied in October of 1992, by a superintendent and two staff members.
 Lack of funding from the state delayed the opening of the center for over a year.
-The center officially opened with 31 beds on January 3, 1994 and accepted the first juvenile on January 18, 1994.
+The center officially opened with a 31 bed capacity on January 3, 1994 and accepted its first juvenile on January 18, 1994.

-The first expansion, completed in 1999 added an additional 74 beds, 4 classrooms and a multi-purpose gym.
+The first expansion, completed in 1999 added an additional 74 beds, 4 classrooms and a multi-purpose area/gym.